-- Results of tuberculosis (TB) test for everyone 18 years of age and older living in the provider's home, obtainable from a priviate physician or through the Health Department for a fee.
+- Results of tuberculosis (TB) test for everyone 18 years of age and older living in the provider's home, obtainable from a private physician or through the Health Department for a fee.
 Call 703.746.4960 for fee information and to schedule an appointment.

-- Six Hour New Provider Training: This required course is offered four times a year.
+- Six-Hour New Provider Training: This required course is offered four times a year.
 An applicant must complete all six hours to become a registered provider.
-The course covers the city's child care policies and regulations as well as the fundamentals of health and safety for family child care homes.
+The course covers the City's child care policies and regulations as well as the fundamentals of health and safety for family child care homes.

-There are credentials and certifications that are not required either by the City or by State licensing.
+There are credentials and certifications that are not required either by the City or by state licensing.
 However, parents should ask about them when interviewing a provider.

 The Child Development Associate (CDA) Credential™ is based on a core set of competency standards which guide early care professionals as they work toward becoming qualified caregivers of young children.
 The Council works to ensure that the nationally transferable CDA is a credible and valid credential, recognized by the profession as a vital part of professional development.
-For more information, click here.

 The Medication Administration Training (MAT) provides instruction in the administration of medications for staff in community settings such as child care centers and family child care homes.
 Caregivers who do not have a medical license such as doctors, nurses or emergency medical personnel must be trained to properly administer medications to children who receive services in these settings.
 The training is voluntary for family child care providers but is necessary if they plan to administer medications.